csdalab/csdalab.github.io/team/leon.md

 twitter:
 github:
 scholar:
-photo:
+photo: leon.jpg
 ---

 ### Overview

-Leon Schröder is currently enrolled in MS Data Science in the Department of Mathematics and Statistics at the Hal Marcus College of Science and Engineering, University of West Florida.
+I got My Bachelor’s Degree in Mathematical Biometrics at Ulm University, Germany.
+Currently, I am working on my master in Mathematics at Ulm University and I will get a Master in Mathematical Sciences at UWF in August 2023.

 ### Short description of your current research project:

-Working on developing new family of probability distributions using the Ristic-Balakrishnan and Harris-G distributions.
+Working on developing new family of probability distributions using the Ristic-Balakrishnan generator.
+In 2021,